Abuka-Victor/my-astro-blog/src/content/blog/2025-08-18-my-test-blog.md

 author: Victor Abuka
 pubDatetime: 2025-08-18
 modDatetime: 2025-08-18
-title: My Test Blog
-ogImage: Testing the layouts
+title: Testing this blog..
-slug: my-test-blog
+slug: my-first-blog-post
 featured: false
 draft: false
 tags:
-  - lifestyle
-  - tutorial
+  - random
-description: This is a test blog to see if the actions will pick up
+description: This is the first article on my new blog
 ---
-We have a lot of things to test fortunately for all of us
+I spent a whole day setting up this blog.
+On this journey I have learned a lot of Astro (of course !), Preact, a little Svelte and Github Actions.
+It's been a very interesting day today.

+But I finally have a blog and I'm using this post to tell the internet that I finally did this.